Bubblin-Superbooks/ABCD-Animal-Book/README.md

 A cute and cuddly [superbook](https://bubbl.in/about) for newborns.
 Brought to you by web people.

-The first of its kind, this book for ABCs uses only CSS3 to showcase adorable animals alongside the English alphabets.
-These will help your baby stare at the animal only that bit longer.
-No flashy gimmicks, no stupid gamification, no pesky downloads or upgrades.
+The first of its kind, this book for your baby's ABCs uses only CSS3 to showcase adorable animals alongside the English alphabets.
+Help your baby stare at the animals only that bit longer. ;) No flashy gimmicks, no stupid gamification, no pesky downloads or interrupting upgrades.

 Just a simple book.
-Straight on the web.
+And, straight on the web.

-`Supported devixes`: Everywhere - iPads, iPhones, Android Phones & tablets, Kindle, Desktops, TVs.
+`Supported devices`: Everywhere - iPads, iPhones, Android Phones & tablets, Kindle, Desktops, TVs.
 See [details](https://bubbl.in/support) but guess what: Books are vest experienced on tablets!

 ## THE BOOK
 The book is live: [ABCD FRUIT BOOK](https://bubbl.in/cover/abcd-animal-book-by-judith-neumann)